 Remember: formal permissions must be in written form for full legal protection!

-Corporate owner?
-Look for contact info for a Permissions department.
+Look for contact information for a Permissions department.

 Remember: correct citation doesn't substitute for permission when permission is needed!